bencoveney/CsgoRankingsGraph/README.md

 To-do List
 ----------
-- Improve bottom-of-graph appearance (e.g. when topN ranks is 1)
 - Refactor the code to be less messy and split it up into files.
 - Improve performance
   - Long lines for large selections.